 It's helpful to zoom in, to get a better feel for the ideas embedded in the downtown concept.
-The aim is to create a vibrant place for residents and visitors to enjoy, while providing options for employment and living.
+The aim is to create a vibrant and well-recognized place for residents and visitors to enjoy, while providing options for employment and living.